-Each of the two exams will be 90 minutes.
+There will be two 90-minute exams.
 Exam 2 is not a final exam, as it is confined to topics covered after Exam 1.
 Much of the course knowledge is cumulative, however, such that fully understanding issues addressed later in the course requires mastery of earlier material.
 For either exam, a make-up is allowed only for serious illness or emergencies and will be administered during the finance department's designated date for make-up exams, which generally occurs early in the following semester.

-Given the uncertainty about what health and safety conditions will prevail around exam dates, the feasibility of an in-class exam for all students is accordingly uncertain.
+Given the uncertainty about the health and safety conditions that will prevail around exam dates, the feasibility of an in-class exam for all students is accordingly uncertain.
 I will announce closer to each scheduled exam date whether the exam will be held in the classroom during the scheduled meeting or instead administered online.
 If held in the classroom, an exam will be closed book, but you may bring one 81⁄2 × 11 inch "cheat sheet" (two-sided).
 If administered online, an exam will be open book but with all collaboration prohibited.